emrgnt-cmplxty/fermi/docs/docs/1.concepts/web3/near.md

-But why do we need separate gas units, why not just pay directly with Axion tokens?
+But why do we need separate gas units, why not just pay directly with Fermi tokens?
 It’s necessary to accommodate for changing infrastructure costs - as the network evolves over time, cost of gas units may change, but the amount of gas required for a transaction will remain constant.

 However, computational cost is not everything - most smart contracts also need storage.
-The storage cost in Axion is quite different from gas.
+The storage cost in Fermi is quite different from gas.
 First of all, it’s not cheap - while gas is very cheap and its cost will be almost unnoticeable by the users, storage is very expensive.
 As a consequence, the storage budget should be carefully calculated and only necessary data stored on the blockchain.
 Any auxiliary data (that is not necessary to the contract operations) should be stored off-chain (possible solutions will be covered in later chapters).
-The second important difference - storage is not bought, but leased (in Axion, it’s called staking).
-When a smart contract wants to store some data, storage cost is computed and the appropriate amount of Axion tokens is “locked” on the account.
+The second important difference - storage is not bought, but leased (in Fermi, it’s called staking).
+When a smart contract wants to store some data, storage cost is computed and the appropriate amount of Fermi tokens is “locked” on the account.
 When data is removed, tokens are unlocked.
 And unlike gas, these tokens are locked on the smart contract’s account, so the user doesn’t directly pay for it.

 But what if we want users to pay for the storage (or just pay some fee for using a smart contract)?
 So far, the only way we’ve seen to transfer a token is a Transfer transaction.
 It turns out, a FunctionCall transaction also allows us to transfer tokens alongside the call (this is called a deposit).
 Smart Contracts can verify that an appropriate amount of tokens has been attached, and refuse to perform any actions if there’s not enough (and refund any excess of tokens attached).